DarsenOP/RecomMuse/README.md

 # Start of the project (Milestone 1 : Environment Setup)

+- Hadoop/Spark/Drill/Java/Maven were configured successfully
+    - The guide on how to check if everything works can be seen below

 Here is how to run all the components and make everything work together:

 1. To start Hadoop with HDFS and YARN we run